sec-fortress/CRTP-Notes/Domain Enumeration - Part 3.md

 ![](https://i.imgur.com/sNgi5yP.png)

 > Note that there are 3 major properties we should look out for.
-The `ObjectDN` which signifies
+The `ObjectDN` which signifies name of target machine, in this case `CN=student1`.
+Then the `IdentityReference` that states which users have permissions followed by the `ActiveDirectoryRights` that